AlexP20000/fablab.projet.PanneauLeds/guide.md

+# Setting up the Raspberry Pi
+- Use Raspbian Lite.
+- Connect the Raspberry Pi to a monitor.

 # Wifi
 On a Raspberry Pi you can simply use the `raspi-config` command.
 If you don't have that, the configuration is still pretty simple: